Michèle Auclair

 Michèle Auclair (Paris, 16 November 1924 – Paris, 10 June 2005) was a French violinist and teacher.

 Michèle Auclair was born into a family with sense for arts and culture.
 Her first teacher was Line Talluel and later, at the Conservatoire de Paris, Jules Boucherit, Boris Kamensky and Jacques Thibaud.

-In 1943, she won the first prize at the Marguerite Long-Jacques Thibaud Competition and in 1946 also the first prize at Geneva Concours.
+In 1943, she won the first prize at the Marguerite Long-Jacques Thibaud Competition and in 1946 also the first prize at the Geneva Concours.

 From 1956, she collaborated with the pianist Jacqueline Bonneau with their concert debut a year later.
 In 1962, she started another collaboration with the pianist Geneviève Joy.

 In 1967, she was appointed violin professor at the Paris Conservatoire together with Pierre Doukan.
 In the next two decades, their students won more than 45 international prizes.
 She also taught at the New England Conservatoire in Boston.

 In 1995, she was awarded the Légion d'honneur for her contributions in the field of music.